JuKra00/cleacss/docs/guide/utilities/spacing.md

 # Spacing

 There are spacing classes built in, which you can use to define the `margin` and `padding` of your elements.
 You can use numbers from `0` to `7` which resonate to the sizing values used for typography.
-Of course you can make them responsive using the [breakpoint modifiers](/guide/#breakpoints), e.g. `mt-1-desktop`.

 | classname | description                          |
 | --------- | ------------------------------------ |